If you're self-employed, retirement contributions are one of the most powerful ways to lower your tax bill.

 Best for: Sole proprietors or single-member LLCs who want simplicity.

-Best for: Self-employed individuals with no employees who want to maximize contributions.
+Best for: Self-employed individuals with no employees who want to evaluate higher contribution options.

 At lower income levels, the Solo 401(k) often allows larger contributions because of the employee deferral component.